 As an Amazon Associate, PestPro Index earns from qualifying purchases.

 We recommend fitting a mattress encasement regardless of which other treatment products you use.
 Even if you spray, powder, and vacuum thoroughly, the mattress itself is almost impossible to treat completely due to its depth, layers, and internal structure.
 Encasing it is the simplest and most reliable way to neutralise it as a harbourage site.
-At around £25, it is the most expensive product in our guide, but it is also the one that arguably provides the most value in terms of long-term protection.
+At around £15, the Utopia encasement offers excellent value — significantly cheaper than many competitors and a fraction of the cost of replacing an infested mattress entirely.

 Pros: